Officials searching for missing venomous snakes following I-35 rollover

-A van that was reportedly carrying venomous snakes was involved in a rollover crash Thursday.
+Emergency crews were able to capture 23 of 30 venomous snakes on the loose in south Bexar County after their mode of transportation was involved in a rollover crash Thursday.

-According to the Bexar County Sheriff's Office, the van crashed on Interstate 35 at Kinney Road after its tire blew out.
+According to the Bexar County Sheriff's Office, a van crashed on Interstate 35 at Kinney Road after its tire blew out.

 The van rolled into the access road, trapping the driver and a 9-year-old minor occupant inside with some 30 venomous snakes, including rattlesnakes and cottonmouths, as well as a baby alligator and a turtle.